Brittle Bones or Fragile Bone Syndrome

 Who hurt your child?

-When a doctor sees a child with a fracture, their first instinct is often to blame the parents.
-This frequently means calling Children’s Protective Services (CPS) investigators, police, and a Child Protection Team (CPT).
-The doctor will usually look at the x-ray for some classic signs of inflicted injury:
+When a doctor sees a child with an unexplained fracture, their first reaction is often to blame the parents.
+Here in Michigan, this frequently means calling Children’s Protective Services (CPS) investigators, police, and a Child Protection Team (CPT).
+The doctor will usually look at the X-ray for some classic signs of inflicted injury:

 - Fractures in various stages of healing

-- Explanations from parents that do not seem to match the injury or the severity of the injury
+- Explanations from parents that don’t seem to match the injury, or the severity of the injury

 It’s not your fault!

-Oftentimes, Child Protection Team doctors will order genetic testing to rule out detectable Osteogenesis Imperfecta incidents.
-If the results are negative, CPS and courts will declare that the child must have healthy bones.
+Commonly, Child Protection Team doctors will order genetic testing to rule out detectable Osteogenesis Imperfecta incidents.
+If the results are negative, CPS and courts often decide that the child must have healthy bones.
 This kind of reasoning is flawed for so many reasons.
 However, it does take a highly experienced CPS attorney working with an expert medical team to understand which other causes need to be examined and ruled out prior to making a careless diagnosis of child abuse.

 First of all, it is impossible to completely rule out Osteogenesis Imperfecta only with genetic testing.
 Testing can rule out whether or not your child suffers from the main symptoms of OI, but cannot definitively determine if your child has OI.

-If your child has a vitamin D deficiency or one of many other metabolic issues, his or her bone fractures may imitate abuse.
-Oftentimes, children with bone deficiencies will reveal multiple fractures without much bruising or signs of pain.
-Here at The Kronzek Firm, we have helped many parents who have been falsely accused of abuse due to their children’s incorrectly diagnosed injuries.
-It has been increasingly the case that Child Protection Team doctors, CPS and courts want to blame parents when the real issue is a child’s vitamin D deficiency or other bone issues.
+If your child has a vitamin D deficiency or one of many other metabolic issues, his / her bone fractures may imitate child abuse.
+Usually, children with vitamin or mineral deficiencies will reveal multiple fractures without much bruising or signs of pain.
+Here at The Kronzek Firm, we have helped many parents in Michigan who have been falsely accused of abuse due to their children’s incorrectly diagnosed injuries.
+More frequently, CPT doctors, CPS, and courts want to blame parents when the real issue is a child’s vitamin D deficiency or some other bone issues.

-If you are a parent being investigated for abuse, it is vital to work with an attorney familiar with the ins and outs of the child protection system.
+If you are a parent being investigated for abuse, it is vital to work with an attorney familiar with the law surrounding the child protection system.
 For the past quarter-century, our lawyers have worked extensively to help families here in Michigan and throughout the Midwest when they have been falsely accused of abusing or neglecting their children.

 Parents sometimes think they are being helpful when they speculate with CPS or doctors about how their child might have been injured.
-Parents think about all the possible ways their child might have been injured, then start offering explanations.
+Parents think about all the possible ways their child might have been hurt, then start offering possible explanations.
 They might say something like, “perhaps I pulled his arms when picking him up” or “maybe I patted her back too forcefully while burping her.”
-When CPS investigators hear this, even if it does not fully explain the child’s condition, the investigators take this is as parents admitting their guilt.
+When CPS investigators hear this, even if it does not fully explain the child’s condition, they take that as parents admitting their guilt.
 This is the right time to contact a lawyer if you didn’t lawyer up at the beginning of their interrogation.

 It is always a bad idea for parents to speculate what might have caused their child’s injury.
-This is especially true if they lack adequate training, experience and knowledge.
-If a parent is being put under investigation for abuse, they should decline to speak until their attorney is present.
-Similarly, a parent should never talk to a police officer about their child’s injuries without an experienced attorney being present.
-This is because the only reason a police officer would ever want to talk to a parent about a child’s injuries would be to entertain the possibility of arresting that parent due to suspected abuse.
+This is especially true if they lack adequate training, experience, and knowledge.
+If a parent is under investigation for child abuse, they should decline to speak until their attorney is present.
+Lawyer up.
+Similarly, a parent should never talk to a police officer about their child’s injuries without an experienced attorney present.
+Lawyer up.

 You should contact us immediately if:

-- CPS has contacted you about your child’s injuries.
+- CPS or law enforcement has contacted you about your child’s injuries

 Do not wait.
-You need expert, capable and brave attorneys on your side when dealing with Children’s Protective Services and unexplained fractures in children.
-Our attorneys are available 24 hours a day at 1-866-766-5245.
+You need expert, capable, and warrior attorneys on your side when dealing with Children’s Protective Services and unexplained fractures in children.
+Our attorneys are available 24 hours a day at 1 (866) 766 5245.